-Apple Pay Suica is different from Apple Pay credit cards in that your Suica can only exist on a single device.
-Apple Pay credit cards can coexist on iPhone, Apple Watch or iPad, not so with Suica.
+Apple Pay Suica is different from Apple Pay credit cards in that Suica stored value is stored locally on the device and can only exist on a single device.
+Apple Pay credit cards can coexist simultaneously on iPhone and Apple Watch, not so with Suica.

-If you forget to delete Suica on the old device before setting the new one and cannot find your previous Suica, use the “Lost iPhone” technique to recover it.
-Other topics can be found on the Apple Pay Suica Guide
+If you wipe the old device, or forget to delete Suica on the old device before setting up the new one and cannot find your previous Suica, see Recover Suica from a lost or wiped iPhone.
+Other topics can be found on the Apple Pay Suica Guide.